Valery Sakhashchyk: Russian invasion of Ukraine

 In October 2022, Sakhashchyk published another video appeal, again calling for Belarusian armed forces to refuse to participate in a speculated attack on Ukraine.
 He asked if Belarusian forces would prefer to remain "highly respected members of society" rather than become criminals prosecuted in the International Criminal Court investigation in Ukraine.
 He expressed his worry that Belarusian casualties would lead to "decades" of enmity between Belarusians and Ukrainians.

+In June 2023 it became known that Valery Sakhashchyk headed a separate Belarusian airborne assault company in the armed forces of Ukraine.
+The Belarusian company "has been carrying out combat missions in one of the most difficult front sectors in southeastern Ukraine for the second month, gaining combat experience necessary for the creation of a new, high-tech and highly effective Belarusian army".
+The 1st separate amphibious assault company of Belarusians is part of the 79th Air Assault Brigade.

+On 24 June 2023, during the Wagner Group rebellion in Russia, Sakhashchyk released a video interpreting the rebellion as a sign that the Russian Federation would "fall apart sooner or later".
+He saw the situation as requiring a decision to either "use [the] historical chance and become a prosperous European country" or "lose everything".
+He called for the Belarusian military to assert Belarusian independence from Russia, to "unite the nation" and to "watch this space".